cesarvr/EFK-Stack-OSE3/Readme.md

 Handle the instanciation and configuration of [Winston](https://github.com/winstonjs/winston) Logger API.
 Less trivial but support more configurations.

+#### Example

-At the end our microservices consume this the following way:
+At the end in our code we consume this the following way:

 ```javascript